 Red roses in late May

-Restaurante Bar in stairs
+A Restaurante Bar in stairs

-Bus tour to Valldemossa
+Taking a bus tour to Valldemossa

 Another street view

-Shady street with cafes
+A shady street with cafes

-White flowers in Valldemossa
+White flowers in pots

 Visiting Valldemossa, Mallorca, Spain